 During the rewinding operation the Shutter Release Button turns, and stops the moment the film is pulled off from the Take-up Spool.
-Give the Rewinding Knob a few more turns so that the leader will be drawn completely into the Magazine As soon as the rewinding is completed, reshift the Rewinding Lever to A again and remove the Film Magazine from the camera for developing.
-The Take-up Spool should be left in the camera.
+Give the Rewinding Knob a few more turns so that the leader will be drawn completely into the magazine or cartridge.
+As soon as the rewinding is completed, reshift the Rewinding Lever to A again and remove the film magazine or cartridge from the camera for developing.
+The Take-up Spool should, however, be left in the camera.